e1eish/Console_Chess/README.md

 # Overview

 A simple chess game that is played in the console.
-Two players take turn making moves until a checkmate or draw.
+Two players take turn making moves until a checkmate.

-This software is to learn and practice using C++ and chess seemed fun.
+This software was made to learn and practice using C++.
+Chess was a fun and somewhat challenging option to make.

 [Software Demo Video](http://youtube.link.goes.here)